captionpoint/captionpoint-plays/THE-ROOMMATE.md

 ---
 Your mom is not available right now.
 ---
-Yeah she's busy.
+Yeah, she’s busy.
 ---
-No, I don't know what she's doing,
+No, I don’t know what she’s doing,
 ---
-I just know she's...
+I just know she’s…
 ---
 OUT.
 She.
 Is OUT.
 ---